-ACCT 5250: Advanced Topics in Taxation
+ACCT 5250 Advanced Topics in Taxation (3-0-3)

 An introduction to the study of taxation for business entities.
 This course focuses on federal tax laws and regulations, as they pertain to business entities.
 Tax forms and software are used to determine the appropriate taxes for various cases.
 Primary emphasis is on C and S corporations and partnerships.
-The course includes the basic analysis of planning and complaince of most forms of corporate and partnership organization, operations, mergers and dissolutions.
-Tax strategies and implications for business decision-making and financial planning are analyzed.
-Professional ethics involving tax practices are emphasized.
+The course includes the basic analysis of planning and compliance of most forms of corporate and partnership organization, operations, mergers, and dissolutions.
+Tax strategies and implications for business decision making and financial planning are analyzed.
+Professional ethics involving tax practice are emphasized.
+Prerequisite(s): ACCT 3250 Taxation of the Individual or equivalent (C).